wp-plugins/wp-e-commerce/readme.txt

 When updating it is important that you do not overwrite the entire images folder.
 Instead you should copy over the contents of the new images folder into the existing images folder on your server - saving all the exiting product images you may have already uploaded.

 If you experience database errors try de-activating and re-activating your plugin.

 == Changelog ==
+= 3.7.8.1 =
+* Fix: Security vulnerability in chronopay.

 = 3.7.8 =
 * Fixed Paypal Standard not sending Coupon Discount Values
 * Added in recent Turkish and Russian Language Files
 * Added in notice about 3.8 Public Beta
 * Fixed List View to Prevent JS Error on add to cart
 * Fix theme core files from outputting "*/?>" - props James Collins
 * Fix Product Thumbnail Deletion for Browsers that don't have console defined.
 * Fix product image upload so it works when uploading product images that contain apostrophes in their file names.
 * Make sure JPG cache images are created as JPGs not PNGs to reduce filesize